yumyum0812/UnityDisplayTweaker-Xposed/README.md

 2. Enable the module in your Xposed manager.
 3. Add your target game to the module scope.
 4. Open the module app and adjust the settings to your liking.
-5. Launch thd game and enjoy!
+5. Launch the game and enjoy!

 ## Credits
 This project was inspired by the following work: